arnaudin/personal-homepage-v2-material/_posts/2016-02-01-shape-of-design.markdown

 I'd recommend this book to all designers, and anyone interested in design.
 This is not a practical guide to becoming a better designer; instead be prepared to explore the philosophy of design through witty and metaphorical meditation.
 While I can see how some parts could come off as self-indulgent, it's a quick read that is guaranteed to make you think deeper about your work.

-A few quotes that resonated with me:
+A look inside my Kindle highlights:

 > To be human is to tinker, to envision a better condition, and decide to work toward it by shaping the world around us.